A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Data

 \subsection{Imaging Data Reduction and Photometry}

 Imaging data are retrieved from the MAST archive, including filters F090W, F115W, F150W, F200W, F277W, F356W, F410M, F444W, and F480M, originally taken in the program 1208 \citep{willott22}, 1199 \citep{stiavelli23}, and 2883 \citep{fu25}.
 Those data were consistently reduced.
 Readers are referred to Morishita in prep. for details of the reduction procedure.
-All images were aligned and resampled in the pixel size of $0.\!''02$.
+All images were aligned and resampled in the pixel size of $0.\!''02$. {In addition, to increase the effective coverage for the search of photometric sources (Sec.~\ref{sec:ion}), we include HST/ACS images (F435W, F606W, F814W) available in the field from the BUFFALO project \citep{steinhardt20}.}

 Source fluxes are measured on the PSF-matched (to the F444W point-spread function, PSF) images, with a fixed aperture of radius $r=0.\!''16$\,.
 The psf-matched fluxes are then scaled to the total flux by adopting a single scaling factor defined for each source by ${\rm flux_{total, F444W}/flux_{aper, F444W}}$.
-In the following analysis, we adopt the latest magnification model by \citet{schuldt24}.
-At the position of \id, we obtain the magnification factor $\mu=1.85_{-0.02}^{+0.02}$.
+In the following analysis, we adopt the latest magnification model by \citet{schuldt24}{, one of the latest models publicly available.
+The model utilized 162 spectroscopically confirmed sources.} At the position of \id, we obtain the magnification factor $\mu=1.85_{-0.02}^{+0.02}${, which is consistent with other lens models from the Hubble Frontier Fields project ($\mu=1.82_{-0.10}^{+0.11}$).
+We note that \citet{tripodi24} reported a smaller magnification factor, $\mu=1.06$--1.15 using {\tt lenstool}.
+The cause of this discrepancy is unknown.
+However, the choice of the magnification does not change our main conclusions.}